Diya-Nambiar/SentimentAnalysis/README.md

 ## Model Details
 The model architecture includes:

--Embedding Layer: Word embedding for vectorizing input text.
+-**Embedding Layer**: Word embedding for vectorizing input text.

--Spatial Dropout Layer: Reduces overfitting by randomly dropping units.
+-**Spatial Dropout Layer**: Reduces overfitting by randomly dropping units.

--LSTM Layer: Processes sequential data to capture context.
+-**LSTM Layer**: Processes sequential data to capture context.

--Dense Output Layer: Uses sigmoid activation for binary classification.
+-**Dense Output Layer**: Uses sigmoid activation for binary classification.

 ## Example
 Review: "The movie was fantastic!" | Predicted Sentiment: Positive

 Review: "It was the worst film I've ever seen." | Predicted Sentiment: Negative

+These examples showcase the model’s effectiveness in correctly identifying sentiment based on context and word associations.

+## Conclusion
+The LSTM-based model demonstrated strong performance on the binary sentiment classification task, achieving high accuracy in distinguishing between positive and negative reviews.
+The LSTM’s sequential processing capability proved valuable in capturing dependencies within text, helping it understand nuanced expressions of sentiment.
+However, the model’s performance could be further improved by exploring more advanced architectures and refining hyperparameters.
+This study contributes to the field of sentiment analysis by providing insights into the use of LSTM networks for text-based tasks, offering a strong foundation for more complex NLP applications.

+## Future Work
+-**Hyperparameter Tuning**: Conduct systematic experiments to find the optimal learning rate, batch size, and LSTM layer configuration to maximize accuracy and generalization.

+-**Advanced Architectures**: Explore bidirectional LSTMs, which consider context from both directions in a sequence, or Transformer-based models that use attention mechanisms to better capture relationships within text.

+-**Dataset Expansion**: Train the model on larger and more diverse datasets, which could improve its ability to generalize across different domains and varied expressions of sentiment.